 If you noted an appointment that came up yesterday, move it to your monthly list and draw an arrow through it in yesterday’s list.
 If something no longer applies then cross it out.
 Your goal is to deal with each entry from your daily list by completing it, migrating it, or crossing it out.

-Now let’s talk about collections.
-Collections are simply thematical lists you make that aren’t date related.
-Some examples are lists of books you want to read, movies you want to watch on Netflix, specialty grocery ingredients..just about anything.
+Collections are simply themed lists you make that aren’t date related.
+Some examples are your bucket lists, lists of books you want to read, movies you want to watch on Netflix, specialty grocery ingredients….just about anything.